jbaker8935/switcheroo/scripts/README_convert_puzzles.md

 # Puzzle Data Converter for F256 Switcharoo

-This script converts JSON puzzle data to C source files for the F256 Switcharoo game.
+This script converts JSON puzzle data into the fixed-record binary catalog used by the F256 Switcharoo game.

 Usage:
-    python3 scripts/convert_puzzles.py output.c input1.json [input2.json ...]
+  python3 scripts/convert_puzzles.py output.bin input1.json [input2.json ...]

-The script reads puzzle data from a JSON file and generates a C source file with compact binary representations suitable for embedded systems.
+The script reads puzzle data from the provided JSON files and generates a binary catalog whose layout matches the runtime deserialiser described in `design.md`.

 JSON Input Format:
 ```json